karatelabs/karate/README.md

 <img src="karate-demo/src/test/resources/karate-maven-report-http.jpg" height="600px"/>

 The demo also features [code-coverage using Jacoco](karate-demo#code-coverage-using-jacoco).
+Some third-party report-server solutions integrate with Karate such as [ReportPortal.io](https://github.com/reportportal/agent-java-karate).

 ## Logging
 > This is optional, and Karate will work without the logging config in place, but the default console logging may be too verbose for your needs.